Smart-Robotic-Viticulture/Stomata_Aperture_Measurement_2017/README.md

   3. getStomataOpening.m - applies a segmentation based technique to measure the pore opening of the stomata
   4. fit_ellipse.m	- fit an ellipse to a line segment (Copyright to: Ohad Gul)

-- Pre-trained Cascade Object Detector to test the code: stomateDetector_v0.xml (set training=false)
+- Pre-trained Cascade Object Detector to test the code: stomateDetector_v0.xml (to avoid training, set training=false)
+- A sample Matlab labeling Session containing ground truths: Test.mat (to enable training, set training=true)

 # Parameter tuning